Joe91/fun-bots/Supported-maps.md

-### :world_map: Supported Maps
+### Supported Maps
-The following maps are currently supported.
+The following maps are currently supported in this commit.

 |   	   	| Technical Name | Name | supported gamemodes |   supported gamemodes with Vehicles |
 |---	|---	|---	|---	|---	|